Lats / Latissimus Dorsi Pain and Yoga

 Once your right foot is standing firmly on the ground, lift your left foot and place it over your right thigh.
 Hook your left foot's toes around the back of your calf, and take a few breaths to balance yourself.

-Next, extend your arms in front of you, place your right elbow over your left arm, and wind your right forearm around your left so that you can put your palms together with your fingers pointing up.
+Next, extend your arms in front of you, place your right elbow over your left arm, and wind your right forearm around your left so you can put your palms together with your fingers pointing up.

 You can lift your arms to stretch your upper back even further.
 Keep this pose for around ten breaths before returning to the mountain pose and switching sides.